 How to apply henna on grey hair?

 On white or grey hair, if you apply henna it will result in an orange colour.
 But you can achieve an auburn brown or even a black shade if you follow the henna dyeing process by doing the same with indigo.
 Apply henna to your hair first, as per the above guide, and then follow it in exactly the same way with indigo powder.
 This can then give different shades of browns to black.
 More information on this 2-step henna plus indigo process is here for achieving a black colour.
+There's more information about this 2-step 'hendigo' process to colour grey hair black in this article.

 What are the benefits of using henna?